New Mexico Civil Rights, CYFD Rights, and Criminal

-My office handles cases involving CYFD, and Civil rights cases in New Mexico.
-Let my experience work for you.
-I do not take all of the New Mexico CYFD cases or Civil Rights Cases that come through my office door.
+Higgins Law handles cases involving CYFD, and Civil rights cases in New Mexico.
+Let our experience work for you.
+The office does not take all of the New Mexico CYFD cases or Civil Rights Cases that come through the office door.
 First and foremost, we will thoroughly examine your case together in order to determine if we are a good fit.
-After discussing the details of your case, I want you to feel confident with our strategy moving forward.
+After discussing the details of your case, you should feel confident with our strategy moving forward.

 New Mexico Drug Crimes